 Generally, schema modifications occur only when deploying new applications or new types of data.
 The rate of change for schema is therefore low.
 For this reason, the schema replication implementation favors simplicity over scalability.

 Directory servers notify replication servers about any changes to their local schema.
-As in the case of data replication, the replication servers propagate schema changes to other replication servers, which in turn replay the changes on the other directory servers in the topology.
+As with data replication, the replication servers propagate schema changes to other replication servers, which in turn replay the changes on the other directory servers in the topology.

 Schema replication shares the same replication configuration used for any subtree: